AaronRustad/resr/README.md

       resr help [COMMAND]        # Describe available commands or one specific command resr list                  # List all servers and who owns them resr take SERVER [DETAILS] # Take ownership of the SERVER
-                                 # DETAILS will use the current git branch if ommitted
+                                 # DETAILS will use the current git branch if omitted

 The command options `free`, `list`, and `take` are aliased as `f`, `l`, and `t` respectively.